Maesimt/articles/readme.md

 ## Was there a way to prevent all of this ?

 It would be nice if the Typescript compiler could help us with this.
+Let's check how the other languages are handling possible failures.

 ### Go
 In `Go`, they express that a function can fail by returning a tuple.